open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/kafka.md

 #### Batching

 Messages are consumed by the Rego transform in batches.
-When an Enterprise OPA instance connects to a Kafka cluster, those batches can become large -- many messages have to be ingested to get up to speed.
+When an EOPA instance connects to a Kafka cluster, those batches can become large -- many messages have to be ingested to get up to speed.

 It's possible that multiple messages concerning _the same ID_ are in one batch.
 Due to the way Rego evaluation works, this leads to an "object insert conflict" ([see here for details on this error type](/opa/errors/eval-conflict-error/object-keys-must-be-unique)).